Norah Richards: Career

-"Usually, she would greet me with a khurpa in her hand in home-spun khadi kurta and churidar, her white curls covered with a veil on top of which she donned a straw hat.
+Usually, she would greet me with a khurpa in her hand in home-spun khadi kurta and churidar, her white curls covered with a veil on top of which she donned a straw hat.
 This was the pattern of her work-a-day dress, grey, or ochre brown in colour.
 A cotton string around her waist carried a whistle and a suspended pouch carried her spectacles, bunches of keys, pen and pencil and a writing pad and a watch.
 She would dig the soil of her vegetable garden, tend and water the plants herself.

 "I used to feel amused at her idea of discipline and the method of its application to her servants.
 The work-time was divided between hukka-break, tea-break, rest-break and meals break.
 With the aid of an alarm clock in her pouch, she would blow her whistle and command: “Hukka pio, hukka pio", and then whistle again at the determined interval for their coming back to work.
 At the end of the day all her servants would retire to their homes leaving her completely alone to pursue her literary work, letter writing and reading.
 The little kerosene lamp would burn till after midnight and the tick-tack of her typewriter would begin before dawn."
 Sanyal continues, “‘Mem’ she was at the core of her heart and remained critical of the villagers fouling the fields and not following her example of digging pits for leafclosets and do her own scavenging and sanitation work.
 "Sooner than immediate" was the mould of her temperament and she could not tolerate untidiness.

-Norah's contribution to Punjabi drama was duly recognised by Punjabi University, Patiala which awarded her an honorary doctorate.
+Richards' contribution to Punjabi drama was duly recognised by Punjabi University, Patiala which awarded her an honorary doctorate.
 The museum of the university houses some of her rare belongings.
 During the later years of her life, Richards was deeply worried about the future of Woodlands and her large collection of literature and manuscripts.
 "She toyed with the idea of making a will.
 Confused in her mind, she made and unmade several."

 Though sceptic about governmental control and administration, she offered the estate to the government of Himachal Pradesh, but received no response.
 Eventually, she left most of her estate and valuable collections to the care of Punjabi University, Patiala.

 In the waning days of her life, she was dependent on her attendants for a meagre meal and glass of water.
 She was placed to rest on 3 March 1971.
-Her gravestone in Woodlands Retreat has these last words inscribed: “Rest Weary Heart – Thy work is Done."
+Her gravestone in Woodlands Retreat has these last words inscribed: "Rest Weary Heart – Thy work is Done."